-If you have any questions about this report or concerning your water, please contact Jim Connolly, P.E. at jim.connolly@rockymountnc.gov or 252-972-1336.
+If you have any questions or concerns about this report or your water, please contact Jim Connolly, P.E. at jim.connolly@rockymountnc.gov or 252-972-1336.
 We want our valued customers to be informed about their water utility.

-If you want to learn more, please attend any of our regularly scheduled meetings.
-Rocky Mount has regularly scheduled city council meetings on the second and fourth Mondays of the month at 7 p.m. and 4 p.m. respectively.
-Location is the George W. Dudley City Council Chamber on the third floor of the Frederick E. Turnage Municipal Building, 331 S. Franklin Street, Rocky Mount, NC.
+If you want to learn more, please attend any of our regularly scheduled Rocky Mount City Council meetings.
+The meetings occur on the second and fourth Mondays of the month at 7 p.m. and 4 p.m., respectively, in the George W. Dudley City Council Chamber on the third floor of the Frederick E. Turnage Municipal Building, 331 S. Franklin Street, Rocky Mount, NC.

-2016
+2017

 Annual Drinking

 Water Quality

 Report

-We are pleased to present to you the 2016 Annual Drinking Water Quality Report.
+We are pleased to present to you the 2017 Annual Drinking Water Quality Report.
 This report is a snapshot of last year's water quality.
 Included are details about your source(s) of water, what it contains, and how it compares to standards set by regulatory agencies.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water and to providing you with this information because informed customers are our best allies.